Nexmo/server-sdk-specification/SPECIFICATION.md

 Additional testing may be placed on top of standard unit tests.
 Server Library maintainers may add additional testing like lint testing, style checking, and static analysis when they see fit.

 # Structure
-The top-level entity is a class/struct called NexmoClient.
-In languages where the library would be imported and used under the 'nexmo' namespace, it may be called Client.
-E.g `nexmo.Client`.
+The top-level entity is a class/struct called VonageClient.
+In languages where the library would be imported and used under the 'vonage' namespace, it may be called Client.
+E.g `vonage.Client`.

 ## Further Namespacing
-It is possible to put all the required functionality directly into the NexmoClient object, but this creates a large single class, with the potential for naming conflicts.
+It is possible to put all the required functionality directly into the VonageClient object, but this creates a large single class, with the potential for naming conflicts.
 For example, createConversation could exist in the voice and conversation APIs.
-To avoid this, in languages where this is considered relatively standard, the NexmoClient object should contain fields for each of Nexmo's APIs:
+To avoid this, in languages where this is considered relatively standard, the VonageClient object should contain fields for each of Vonage's APIs:

 * Account
 * Audit